 “These documentaries capture the drama and richness of American history while raising crucial questions about how we study and understand the past.
 These programs present history that resonates with issues and events today.”

 —Eric Foner, DeWitt Clinton Professor of History, Columbia University

-The four programs in Series Two were completed more recently:
+The four programs in Series Two were completed later on film and video formats: